dbrevesf/flame_graph_generator/README.md

 SVG file that will be generated and you can also set the time to execute the `perf` which is a integer value for the amount of seconds.
 The default is 10 seconds.

-The FlameGraphs will be located at the root directory, with SVG extension and can be openned in a browser.
+The FlameGraph will be located at the root directory, with SVG extension and can be openned in a browser.